kshannon-ucsd/dsc100/pages/assignments.md

 ---
-layout: default
+layout: page
-title: "Assignments"
+title: 📚 Assignments
+description: A listing of all the course assignments and resources
-nav_order: 4
+nav_order: 2
 has_toc: false
 permalink: /assignments/
 ---